 Is Hospital Indemnity Insurance payments tax deductible?

-Hospital Indemnity Insurance payments aren’t taxable as long as the coverage is paid on an after-tax basis.
+Hospital Indemnity Insurance payments aren’t taxable as long as the coverage is paid after-tax.
 The IRS doesn’t usually treat indemnity payments as taxable income since it’s considered a capital recovery.

 Can you get Hospital Indemnity Insurance for a family?